 And here's the problem.

-They actually, in the Inspector General report, you may not know that they have an option now to write their own defense.
+They actually, in the Inspector General report, you might not know that they have an option now to write their own defense.

 They have an option now to go back and plead with the Inspector General.